-We note that there were 947,855 people availing of the Free Travel Scheme in 2020, and that expenditure on the Scheme amounted to \le 93.69m.
-The average cost per person is therefore \le 99.
+We note that there is an estimated 1,034,000 people availing of the Free Travel Scheme in 2022, and that expenditure on the scheme is estimated to amount to \notin 95m.
+The average cost per person is therefore \notin 92.

-Based on 5,575 new beneficiaries, the additional cost of our proposal to the Exchequer is €571,725.
-This represents an expenditure increase of just 0.6% on current expenditure.
+Based on 5,575 new beneficiaries, the additional cost of our proposal to the Exchequer is $\underline{\epsilon}512,210$.
+This represents an expenditure increase of just 0.5% on current expenditure.